How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Breast-feeding: Lamivudine passes into breast milk.
-It is not known if abacavir passes into breast milk.
+Breast-feeding: Lamivudine and abacavir pass into breast milk.
 Women who have HIV infection are cautioned against breast-feeding because of the risk of passing HIV to a baby who does not have the infection.

-Children: The safety and effectiveness of using this medication have not been established for children.
-Although both abacavir and lamivudine have been used to treat HIV for children, the doses of the ingredients in this medication cannot be adjusted and may not be appropriate for people less than 18 years old.
+Children: This medication may be used by children less than 18 years of age who weigh more than 25 kg.
+Although both abacavir and lamivudine have been used to treat HIV for children, the doses of the ingredients in this medication cannot be adjusted and may not be appropriate for people who weigh less than 25 kg.

 What other drugs could interact with this medication?